mrc-ide/packit-deploy/README.md

 #### Brand colors (optional)

-The brand colors are written as css variables into the public custom.css file.
+The brand colors are written as css variables into the public custom.css file, which override default variables in the front-end.
 If no colors are provided for the dark theme, the light theme colors are reused.